 #1.
 Cell phones

-History has shown us that cell phones are not reliable in disasters.
-During hurricane Katrina, only 70% of calls made it through.
-The disaster on 9/11 flooded the towers and shut down communications.
+History has shown us that cell phones are not fully reliable in disasters.
+During hurricane Katrina, only 70% of calls made it through and during the 9/11 disaster the towers were inundated with calls and this shut down communications.

 Landlines do not require power and have been a reliable means of communication for 80 years.
 Check sites to find the closest pay phone to your location.
 Yes, they still exist and are reliable without power.